A Dog’s Purpose Review Roundup: Did Controversy Mar Critics’ Opinions?

 In the video, a German Shepherd was being forced into turbulent water against its will, sparking accusations of animal cruelty.
 These days, actors aren’t even allowed to swat at a fly landing directly on their nose while on the set for this reason.
 Animal activists like PETA believe that any living creature with a face deserves the same rights as any other.

-After seeing the video, social media exploded and activists launched a campaign calling for a boycott of the film.
+After seeing the video, social media exploded, and activists launched a campaign calling for a boycott of the film.
 Activists have also been known to influence Hollywood, causing remakes with all female leads, a general awareness of a gender wage gap, and a recent video with a collection of celebrities attempting to convince the Electoral College that Donald Trump shouldn’t be President of the United States.
-They have even made it so the Academy Awards give films with non-white leads a second look and at least nominate some.

-It’s unknown if this influence led to critical derailment of A Dog’s Purpose in reviews.
+It’s unknown if this influence led to the critical derailment of A Dog’s Purpose in reviews.
 Entertainment Weekly noticed the parallel in their review.

-The story of this film touches on the classic Old Yeller scenario, as a dog inspires his many owners to laugh and love, and even gets reincarnated in his quest to find the meaning of life.
+The story of this film touches on the classic Old Yeller scenario as a dog inspires his many owners to laugh and love, and he even gets reincarnated in his quest to find the meaning of life.
 Based on the bestselling novel by W. Bruce Cameron, A Dog’s Purpose feels a bit like your average Hallmark film.

 According to Indie Wire, the film begins with narration by Josh Gad as the dog, asking deep philosophical questions.
 The one which Jude Dry claims sums up the movie is, “Is there a point to any of this?”
 He says that the film makes no sense as a children’s movie in which multiple dogs suffer and die.
 Director Lasse Hallström hails from such critically acclaimed films as What’s Eating Gilbert Grape, Chocolat, and My Life as a Dog, but even great directors can occasionally make a big mistake.